-The Summer BreakSpot Program provides free meals to kids under 18 while school is out for the summer — no registration required!
-There are over 40 locations just in Lakeland plus many others throughout Polk County.
+The Summer BreakSpot Program provides free summer meals in Florida for kids under 18 while school is out during the summer months.
+No registration is required!

-At most sites, there is no application necessary and any child 18 or younger can simply come during meal times to receive a free meal.
-Meals must be eaten on site.
+At most sites serving meals to children, there is no application necessary, and any child 18 or younger can simply come during meal times to receive a free meal.

 Note that DATES and HOURS vary at every location.
-Get details for each location in the BreakSpot Location Finder.
+Please note that not all sites are open daily or provide every meal.
+Review site details prior to visiting, and contact the site directly if you have questions about hours or meals.
+Get details and contact information for each location in the Summer BreakSpot Location Finder.

 The Summer BreakSpot Program, also called the Summer Food Service Program, is a federal nutrition program that local nonprofits and schools use to ensure that kids in their communities don’t go hungry during the summer.
-It is federally funded under the U.S. Department of Agriculture (USDA) and, in Florida, administered by the Florida Department of Agriculture and Consumer Services.
+This free summer lunch program is funded by the federal government under the United States Department of Agriculture (USDA) and, in Florida, administered by the Florida Department of Agriculture and Consumer Services.
 Sites are locally operated by nonprofit organizations (sponsors) that provide the meals and receive a reimbursement from USDA.

 Be sure to check out our Ultimate Guide to Summer Fun for Summer Camps, Things to Do Around Lakeland, Things to Do at Home, Open Playgrounds, Places to Play Outdoors, FREE Bowling, Swim Lessons, 4th of July Events, Reading programs, Online Camps, and much more!